rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 The `setEquippableAddreses` function is used to update the equippable addresses of a single base entry.
 Using it overwrites the currently set equippable addresses.
 It accepts two arguments:

-- `partId`: `uint64` type of argument specifying the ID of the part that we are setting the equippable addresses for
+- `partId`: `uint64` type of argument specifying the ID of the part that we are setting the equippable addresses for.
+Only parts of slot type are valid.
 - `equippableAddresses`: `address[]` type of argument specifying the array of addresses of the collections that may equip this part